jberkowski/Cracking-Codes-With-Python/README.md

 **Imported modules:**
     - pyperclip (not compulsory).

  - caesarCipher.py - Encrypts/decrypts message using Caesar Cipher.
 It is a simple shift cipher, which shifts all the symbols in a message by a given value, called 'key'.
-Input is user's text string and key (integer).
+Input is user's text string and a key (integer).
 Output is this string shifted ('upwards' for encryption and 'downwards' for decryption).
  **Note:** SYMBOLS constant must be the same for encryption and decyption of the message.
 It can be changed to match required list of symbols.\
  **Imported modules:**
     - pyperclip (not compulsory).